Roy Harper (character): 2011–2016: The New 52

 In DC's New 52 reboot Roy's backstory becomes more developed: his mother is no longer an unknown, but a forest ranger with his father, who die together in the forest fire.
 He is adopted into a Spokane tribe in Seattle (instead of a Navajo tribe in Arizona) by Big Bow (previously named Brave Bow) gaining an adoptive brother, Bird.
 Big Bow was killed in mysterious circumstances, and for several years Roy believed he was the culprit, as during that time he was so heavily intoxicated his memories were unclear or forgotten.
 Years later, he would discover Big Bow was killed by a corrupt sheriff, who Roy then brought to justice with help from Oliver Queen.

 Roy's relationship with Oliver is only slightly changed in the reboot, with the story of their separation remaining similar and the main change appearing in their reunion which takes far longer.

 In the New 52, Roy's addiction was retconned into an alcohol addiction, before being retconned back again into a heroin addiction.
 After he falls out with Oliver and loses his shares in Q-core he seeks out street fights and violence as a part of a downward spiral.
 He ends up fighting Killer Croc and tries to provoke Croc into killing him.
-Jones recognises Roy's suicidal behaviour and demands Roy "get[s] on with his life" and that he will not do his 'dirty work' for him.
-An unlikely friendship develops between the two, with Jones seeing his own past as an addict in Roy and becoming Roy's sponsor, assisting in his recovery.

-After Roy becomes sober, he joins The Outlaws, where he becomes closer with Jason Todd and develops a romantic relationship with Starfire (Koriand'r).
-At the end of this arc, Koriand'r returns to her home planet to ensure the safety of her sister, with Roy walking away into the jungle.
-After this, Roy teams up with Jason (Red Hood) again, in Red Hood/Arsenal.
+Killer Croc recognizes Roy's suicidal behavior and demands Roy "get[s] on with his life" and that he will not do his 'dirty work' for him.
+An unlikely friendship develops between the two, with Killer Croc seeing his own past as an addict in Roy and becoming Roy's sponsor, assisting in his recovery.
+After Roy becomes sober, he joins the Outlaws, where he becomes closer with Jason Todd (Red Hood) and develops a romantic relationship with Starfire.

 During the Titans Hunt storyline, Roy, along with several other heroes, found out he was part of the original Teen Titans, with all of their memories being forgotten due to unknown circumstances.
 When they discovered their memories were erased as a way to defeat the villain Mister Twister, they defeated him once more in the present.
 This led to the team being reformed, with the team regaining their memories of each other's relationships.
 Roy's romance with Donna Troy was rekindled during this time, as the two remembered the years they spent together.